minhNgnn/MedView-LMU-MLOps-SoSe25-GroupB/reports/README.md

 >
 > Answer:

 No, we didn't use cloud to train our model.
 Our model is composed with very large weights and parameters and used large image dataset, which requires GPU for training.
 However, it was impossible to use GPU server in GCP.
 Therefore, we used kaggle notebook instead, where we can use free GPU for limited amount.
-After training the model in the kaggle notebook, we downloaded the best weights file(.pt) and put it in our repository.
+After training the model in the kaggle notebook, we downloaded the best weights file(.pt) and put it in our repository.<br>
-Link to kaggle notebook: https://www.kaggle.com/code/eunai9/brain-tumor-detection-with-yolov8-de6d81
+Link to kaggle notebook: https://www.kaggle.com/code/eunai9/brain-tumor-detection-with-yolov8-de6d81<br>
 ![Alt text](images/Q22_1.JPG)
 But at least, we made a setting to train the model using Vertex AI.
 In order to confirm if it works well, we create a small subset of data named 'Simple'.